A new piece on Robin Hayward and Christopher Williams’ performance of Hayward’s Borromean Rings, in Perfect Sound Forever.

 In the new issue of Perfect Sound Forever, I have a piece on composer Makoto Nomura’s Root Music–its concept, execution, aesthetic, and what it’s like to realize it.
 (My recording of one version of the piece can be heard here.
-That performance is part of a current project of recording works for solo double bass by contemporary experimental composers.)
+That performance is part of a current project of recording works for solo double bass … More new in psf: on makoto nomura’s root music

 Back in February, Perfect Sound Forever published a conversation Cristiano Bocci and I had regarding his work in music and mathematics.
 Now, with the kind permission of PSF, Percorsi Musicali has run our conversation in the original English and Italian.